DavidMercier/TriDiMap/README.rst

 How to use this Matlab toolbox
 -------------------------------
 	1) Update the "demo.m" Matlab file:
 		- path of your dataset ;
+		- set interpolation and smoothing steps ;
 		- number of indents along X and Y axis ;
 		- step size along X and Y axis ;
-	- options of colorscale...
+		- options of plots, colorscale...

 	2) Run into Matlab the script: demo.m

 	3) Answer "yes" to the 1st question in the Command Window of Matlab, in order to add the above folder with subfolders to the matlab search path.

 	4) Finaly, 3D maps of hardness and Young's modulus are plotted into 2 windows.

 Screenshots
 -------------